bellyfat/oath-validation-backend/README.md

 This is a small server for validating oath, hotp (counter based) and totp (time based) one-time passwords (OTP).

 The idea is to mimic how pyhsm from Yubico does the OATH validation with their YubiHSM but without the actuall HSM.
 Why?
 Because I needed to test the functionallity without the cost of a HSM.
-This is also why Yubicos copywrite is in the files, please respect that.
+This is also why Yubicos copyright is in the files, please respect that.

 With that said keep in mind that the "secret" of the OATH is stored in cleartext in the sqlite database.